Drolla/t2ws/README.md

 ### Proc: t2ws::Stop

 Stops one or multiple T<sup>2</sup>WS servers.
-If no port is provided all running T<sup>2</sup>WS HTTP web servers will be stopped, otherwise only the one specified by the provided port.
+If no port is provided all running T<sup>2</sup>WS servers are stopped, otherwise only the one specified by the provided port.

 ##### Parameters